Lee Chun-keung: Political career

 In 2011 local election, Lee ran in Tsui Tak constituency in Eastern District as the pro-Beijing and pro-business Liberal Party candidate.
 He beat the incumbent councillor Lui Chi-man and won the seat.
 He was re-elected in 2015, but was voted out of office in 2019 following the massive pro-democracy protest movement.

 Lee became vice-chairman of the Liberal Party in 2016, and entered the Election Committee, a powerful group heavily skewed the pro-Beijing camp that will elect the Chief Executive, in the same year.
 He was re-elected as the Committee member in 2021, and was later elected as Legislative Council member.

 Lee was also appointed as member of several governmental committees.

 During the 2021 Hong Kong legislative election, Lee described himself as an engineer.
 However, after the elections, in his declaration of interests to the government, Lee declared that his sole job since February 2021 was actually an executive at a parking lot management company.

+In November 2023, he was part of a group of lawmakers who said that the 2023 Gay Games may infringe on the national security law.